 To promote a culture of service throughout the college, all students seeking an Associates or Bachelor’s degree are required to complete a minimum of 15 documented hours of Service Learning.
-To find out more about how to complete these hours, students may refer to the resource links located on the right or visit the E-LEOS Service Learning Course (for current students only).
+To find out more about how to complete these hours, students may refer to the resource links located on the right.
 Students should talk to their advisor, program chair, or instructors for program specific information.

 Mercy College Service Learning Definition:

 Service Learning is an experiential learning opportunity that mutually benefits the provider and recipient of service, enhances academic objectives, meets a community-defined need and encourages a college-wide culture of service.
 These goals are accomplished through specified project objectives, a structured service activity, and guided reflection.